McLean Care’s Response to Coronavirus (COVID-19) ClustersJune 27, 2023 10:00 am

 McLean Care has implemented the applicable state public health legislation in regard to Aged Care.

 Please see this link for the latest advice.

 Our staff continue to receive training and education in Infection Prevention and since the beginning of the pandemic we have worked to ensure that our stores of PPE and other infection and prevention and control stock is increased.

 We continue to screen all people entering our homes, and will request a negative RAT or PCR result and also by checking people’s temperature and asking people some questions about their health and wellbeing.
 We do show people how to keep their hands clean (with hand hygiene) and request that they clean their hands on entering and during their time in our homes.

-Our NSW residential care facilities Killean, Kolora and Mackellar visiting hours may differ from below and we suggest you use this as a guide only.
-Please contact the facility you wish to visit first to confirm their visiting hours for that day:
+Please contact the facility you wish to visit first to confirm their visiting hours for that day.